starVisionTeam/SeIF/README.md

 <p align="left"> We printed several reconstructed heads using a toy-grade 3D printer (purchased for approximately 100 USD).
 The flaws on the 3D-printed works were mainly caused by the low precision of the printer.
 By using a higher-precision 3D printer, we can avoid these flaws.</p>

 ## Acknowledgements
+We benefit from some external sources: [DECA](https://github.com/yfeng95/DECA), and [FLAME](https://github.com/soubhiksanyal/FLAME_PyTorch).
 We thank the authors for their great job!

 ***